VinEdw/dm42-programs/README.md

 ### `POLYX`

-Evaluate the polynomial array in the y-register at the x-value in the x-register.
+Evaluate the polynomial array in the Y-register at the x-value in the X-register.
-Return the polynomial in the y-register for chaining, and the result in the x-register.
+Return the polynomial in the Y-register for chaining, and the result in the X-register.

 ### `POLYn`